 - Accounting and Financial Management, Architecture, Engineering, Software Engineering, and Conditional Admission to Pharmacy (CAP): March 1st

 - For all other programs, the deadline is April 6th

 Watch our video with tips for applying from outside of Ontario.
 Arrange for your high school to send us the following directly:

 - an official transcript of your completed and current courses

 - a transcript of your winter mid-term grades as soon as they’re available and no later than early April or you can upload your transcript for admission consideration in Quest.

 - a transcript of your final grades as soon as they’re available and no later than August 1st

-- If you’re currently attending high school in Alberta, British Columbia, or Saskatchewan, your provincial transcripts do not provide us with interim grades for courses you're currently taking.
+- If you’re currently attending high school, your provincial transcripts do not provide us with interim grades for courses you're currently taking.
 Please provide a transcript including first-term final grades and the courses in which you're enrolled (see below for details about sending transcripts).

 All other Canadian provinces